munificent/craftinginterpreters/book/compiling-expressions.md

 Over the years, many programming language people, especially in academia, have gotten *really* into parsers and taken them very seriously.
 Initially, it was the compiler folks who got into <span name="yacc">compiler-compilers</span>, LALR, and other stuff like that.
-The first half of the Dragon book is a long love letter to the wonders of parser generators.
+The first half of the dragon book is a long love letter to the wonders of parser generators.

 <aside name="yacc">